 Secondly, you need social support.
 Being the only person who doesn’t drink can feel socially isolating.
 But if you’re part of a group working towards the same goal, you can encourage and motivate each other through tricky spots.
 Communities like Club Soda are full of people taking breaks, cutting down and stopping for good.
 In short, people who will be your cheerleaders.

 And if you want your month off alcohol to make a difference, you need to learn from it.
 You might be able to white-knuckle your way through a booze-free month by avoiding social occasions, staying at your home and keeping yourself busy.
 But if your month off alcohol means hitting the pause button on life, you’ve missed a golden opportunity to discover more about yourself.

 Every situation in which you say no to a drink teaches you something about your relationship with alcohol.
-In October 2021, there are five Friday nights to unwind without beer.
-There are five Saturday evenings to enjoy without cocktails.
-There are five Sunday lunches to celebrate without wine.
+Each month, there are as many as five Friday nights to unwind without beer.
+Five Saturday evenings to enjoy without cocktails.
+Sometimes five Sunday lunches to celebrate without wine.
 There are countless moments in every week when you’ll be faced with a choice to drink.
 Every single one of those moments is a chance to learn about you and your drinking habits.

 A month off alcohol can open your eyes to drinking’s dominance over your social life, your emotions and your routines.
 If you struggle through your alcohol-free weekends, pay attention to what’s going on around you.
-And most of all, don’t ignore what you notice in your sober October.
-Use what you learn to make November different.
+And most of all, don’t ignore what you notice in your sober month.
+Use what you learn to make the next month different.